-AABA is committed to provide COVID safety policies as far in advance of the meeting as possible.
-Policies may be revised to be more strict if that is necessary to follow CDC guidance but decisions will not be reversed to be more lenient.
-We are closely monitoring news, science, and CDC guidance related to the Omicron and other variants and will update our policies as needed.
+AABA is committed to providing a safe conference experience, especially for vulnerable members of our community.
+AABA will require COVID-19 vaccination and masking in meeting rooms and poster sessions in Reno.
+Policies may be revised to be more strict if that is necessary to follow CDC and State of Nevada guidance.
+We are closely monitoring news, science, and CDC guidance related to COVID variants and will update our policies as needed.

-Vaccines are required for attendance at AABA 2022, with very few allowable exceptions.
-Vaccinated attendees are also strongly encouraged to get booster shots prior to attending.
-Anyone granted an exception must submit a negative test taken within 72 hours of the first day of the conference.
+Vaccination is required for attendance at AABA 2023, with very few allowable exceptions.
+We ask that all attendees be up-to-date on COVID boosters currently available to them.
+Anyone granted an exception must submit a negative PCR test taken within 72 hours of the first day of the conference.
 Please reach out to AABA President Steve Leigh to discuss criteria for exceptions or concerns you have about this policy.
-To request an exception, use this google form.

-Burk Associates Inc. (BAI), AABA’s society management company, will have staff on the ground during the conference who will address safety issues and inform AABA attendees about our safety policies.
-We have established a call line for attendees to report COVID safety concerns during the meeting: 703-910-3442.
+Burk & Associates Inc. (BAI), AABA’s society management company, will have staff on the ground during the conference who will address safety issues and inform AABA attendees about our safety policies.
 BAI and members of AABA leadership will be available to respond to concerns raised in the conference center.
 They will also be regularly walking through conference spaces and available in-person.